 Dynamic Order Fulfillment – Omnichannel fulfillment connects distribution centers (DC), third-party logistics (3PL), manufacturers, stores, partners, and more.
 Using the omnichannel order management system (OMS), a retailer can optimize the process as well as make informed decisions to cut costs and improve customer experience.

 The goal of an omnichannel commerce retail strategy varies from one retailer to another.
-For a maximum number of retailers, the goal of an omnichannel retail strategy is to improve sales and marketing but for some, the goal is to focus on different aspects of the entire purchase journey.
+For a maximum number of retailers, the goal of an omnichannel retail strategy is to improve sales and marketing but for some, the goal is to focus on different aspects of the entire purchase journey or leverage technology such as 5G for retail.
 For simplicity, we have divided the entire journey into three different phases such as before an order is placed, during the purchase, and after an order is placed.

 Before an Order is Placed – In this phase, the retailer focuses on goals to improve product discovery and engagement.
 Different channels communicate seamlessly in this phase to enable the consumer to make an informed decision.
 For example, if a person was about to place an order on a mobile app but couldn’t and closes the app, an SMS can be sent immediately as a gentle reminder to finish the checkout process.
 A large part of the omnichannel commerce retail strategy can also be dedicated to sale festivals such as Black Friday and special discounts to boost sales.